 Fans of the novel and the show may also be familiar with the 1996 film starring Mara Wilson and Pam Ferris, with real-life husband and wife duo Danny DeVito and Rhea Perlman playing Mr and Mrs Wormwood!

 Previews from: 25 October 2011

 Opening night: 24 November 2011

-Matilda The Musical is recommended for a general audience.
-As an advisory to adults who might bring young people, the show is suitable for ages 6 and up.
+Matilda The Musical is recommended for a general audience, but the producers advise a minimum age of 6 years and upwards.
 All persons entering the theatre, regardless of age, must have a ticket.